qska/checkout/readme.md

 * PaymentGateway.Tests - the catch-all unit test project, to be replaced with separate test project for each project in the solution.

 ## Next steps:
-* Add request validation (FluentValidation is good)
-* Implement Luhn algorithm validation for the card number
-* Add logging (log4net is simple)
+* Add logging (e.g. log4net)
+* Finish off the authentication implementation

 ## API Usage: